claudio-dg/hil-serl-hiro/README.md

 ![](./docs/images/grafico%20HIRO%20HIL%20SERL.png)

 The Flask server which sent commands to the robot via ROS in the original HIL-SERL repository, has been substituted with a fully ROS-based architecture.
-There is a gym env for the robot which communicates
+There is a gym env for the robot which communicates both to the Mujoco simulation and the real robot in the exact same way, that is by using ROS interfaces.
+This simplifies a lot the work when passing from testing in simulation to testing with a real robot.
 <!-- <p align="center">
   <img src="./docs/images/software_design.png" width="80%"/>
 </p> -->